jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 - Implicit call and Explicit call
 - Implicit return value reference
 - Out, In and Thru parameter usage
-    - Cover procedure reference too
+    - Cover command reference too
     - If example
 - Initiation of execution:
     - Containment in other diamond